chifamba/dzinza-python/docs/index.md

 -   **Security and Privacy:**
     -   Privacy settings for individual fields.
     -   Access control based on user roles and relationships.
-    -   Data encryption using AES.
-    -   Audit log to track changes.
 -   **Search and Filtering:**
     - Search persons by different attributes.